Setting Goals for… Your Brand!

 Certain things are near impossible to measure.
 Is your brand recognizable across all mediums?
 You could technically ask your audience, but if you’re asking, then they already know to look for your brand.
 What you really want to know is whether they recognize your brand when they run across your content somewhere else on the Internet or in person.
 Nationwide brands with huge marketing budgets can check to see how many people are searching for their brands, but local brands are unlikely to be receiving that kind of following.

 In this case, the next best thing to getting verification from your audience is to follow a few guidelines on your own to ensure consistency.

 - Use the same avatar/profile picture on all social media sites.
 It could be your logo, or it could be a headshot.
 But it needs to be exactly the same.

 - Design one cover photo and then adapt it to each social media sizing guidelines.
 Whatever your primary goal or message is, you want to share that everywhere, including on the home page of your site.

-- Branding guide – have one, reference it every time you design graphics for your organization.
+- Branding guide — have one, reference it every time you design graphics for your organization.
 Use the same fonts, the same colors, and the same type of graphics.
-It can feel boring (I know!
-I struggle with it, too.) but it provides a cohesive, unified experience for your audience.
+It can feel boring (We know!
+We struggle with it, too.) but it provides a cohesive, unified experience for your audience.
 You never want to confuse them.
 Ever.